diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

     --secret CLIENT_SECRET=[non-interactive-client-secret]
 ```

 > Once the webtask is created, you will be get a message with the webtask URL.
-Copy that url as you will use it in the next section.
+Copy that URL as you will use it in the next section.

 ## Call your API with your id_token

-Now when you authenticate in your SPA/Native app you just need to use the token to call the proxy backend.
+Now when you authenticate in your SPA/Native app you just need to use the token to call the proxy backend, as shown in the following code.

   ```js
   lock.show(function(err, token, profile) {